Integration of professional captioning services

 Ideation

-• An integration interface managed by a school admin used to link their contracted vendor with the school’s Canvas Studio instance.
+• An integration interface for school admins to link their vendor accounts to Canvas Studio.

 • A dashboard for admins to approve or decline caption requests.